Responsible Use Policy

-- Students may not create/publish/submit or display any materials/media that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another’s reputation, or illegal, and must report any instances encountered.
+- Students may not create/publish/submit or display any materials/media that are abusive, obscene, sexually-oriented, threatening, harassing, damaging to another’s reputation, or illegal, and must report any instances encountered.

 - Students shall adhere to all laws and statutes related to issues of copyright or plagiarism.

-- Violation of any of these standards may result in suspension of computer use, suspension of Internet privileges and/or other disciplinary action.
+- Violation of any of these standards may result in the suspension of computer use, suspension of Internet privileges and/or other disciplinary action.

 In order to best preserve the learning environment, while also eliminating unnecessary distractions, we are asking students to leave all cell phones, Apple watches, or other communication devices at home.
 However, if devices are brought to school we will expect them to be powered off, put away, and remain off until the end of the school day and any time that students are inside the school building.
 Devices (if brought to school) must be “parked” (stored) with the teacher as soon as the first bell rings in the morning, and may then be picked up at the end of the day.
-Seventh grade students in athletics or off-season will lock their cell phones in their athletic locker and retrieve it at the end of the school day.
-Eighth grade students in athletics or off-season will retrieve phones at the end of advisory and store them in their athletic locker until the end of practice.
+Seventh-grade students in athletics or off-season will lock their cell phones in their athletic locker and retrieve it at the end of the school day.
+Eighth-grade students in athletics or off-season will retrieve phones at the end of advisory and store them in their athletic locker until the end of practice.
 Again, no cell phone is to be visible or in use at any time during the school day or while in the building.

 Consequences for violating the policy:

-- Second offense – phone collected, parent signs out for it in the office; 5 days lunch ISS
+- Second offense – phone collected, the parent signs out for it in the office; 5 days lunch ISS

 By logging into the HPISD wireless network, students are accepting the terms of the Highland Park Student Responsible Use Agreement.
 Once on the HPISD wireless network, all users will have filtered Internet access just as they would on a district-owned device.